jevegabriones/CONDOR/README.md

 # CONDOR
 Tree rings as indicators of drought impacts.

-Load the example in RStudio the example digitalized tree-ring ".jpg", and ".Rdata" with the tree-ring points detected.
+Load the digitalized tree-ring example in RStudio ".jpg", and ".Rdata" with the tree-ring points detected.

 Download digital tree ring samples from: https://geo.yoda.uu.nl/CONDOR/chronologies Download time series of observations, ERA5 and PCR-GLOBWB2.0 time series of catchments from: https://geo.yoda.uu.nl/CONDOR/timeseries